Ayush-More/job_portal/README.md

-# JobPortal Pro
+# Ittihad Placement

-A revolutionary job portal platform with a pay-to-apply model and placement guarantees.
+A revolutionary Ittihad placement platform with a pay-to-apply model and placement guarantees.
 Built with Next.js 14, TypeScript, Prisma, PostgreSQL, and Stripe.

 ## Deployment Status
 ✅ Fixed middleware size issue